mpkondrashin/tmdetect/README.md

 # Trend Micro Detected Files

-Remove excess UDSO indicators for malware files that are detected by Trend Micro antivirus engine.
+Remove excess UDSO indicators for malware files that are detected by the Trend Micro antivirus engine.

-Trend Micro Apex Central offers convinient way to add IoCs to all Trend Micro products from one place.
+Trend Micro Apex Central offers a convenient way to add IoCs to all Trend Micro products from one place.
 This feature can be used to mitigate the latest threats that are not blocked by other engines of the product.
-On the market, there is a big amount of sources for such indicators from commercial organizations and government bodies.
-As result, this feature is easy to misuse, by providing way more indicators then Trend Micro product are able to handle.
-TMDetect provides ability to remove hashes for files that are detected at least by one of other Trend Micro antimalware engines.
+On the market, there is a large amount of sources for such indicators from commercial organizations and government bodies.
+As a result, this feature is easy to misuse, by providing way more indicators than Trend Micro products are able to handle.
+TMDetect provides the ability to remove hashes for files that are detected at least by one of the other Trend Micro anti-malware engines.
 Unfortunately is not possible to implement in direct manner as engines are designed to files but not their hashes.
-TMDetect project offers following approach to solve this problem: check database of hashes of the files that where analyzed in the past.
+TMDetect project offers the following approach to solve this problem: check database of hashes of the files that where analyzed in the past.
 One of the biggest databases of this kind on the market is VirusTotal project.
 If particular file was detected by Trend Micro in the past, it is very likely that its hash will be stored in Virus Total database along with Trend Micro verdict.

 Three utilities are offered:
-1. **Convert** - convert CSV file containing indicators of particular (see below) format to the one that is supported by Apex Central to import.
+1. **Convert** - Convert the CSV file containing indicators of particular (see below) format to the one that is supported by Apex Central to import.
 This utility does not filter anything.
-2. **Filter** - filter special format CSV file with indicators and save to another CSV file to be imported to Apex Central
+2. **Filter** - Filter special format CSV file with indicators and save to another CSV file to be imported to Apex Central
-3. **ACentral** - filter indicators alredy stored in Apex Central
+3. **ACentral** - filter indicators already stored in Apex Central

-**Filter** utility can be used not to put hashes of the files into Apex Central list of indicators that are detected by Trend Micro to the moment of this utility run. **ACentral** can be run on regular bases to cleanup Apex Central list of indicators by removing hashes of detected files.
-If amount of indicators to put is not very big, then all of these indicators can be put into the Apex Central only **ACentral** can be used
+**Filter** utility can be used not to put hashes of the files into Apex Central list of indicators that are detected by Trend Micro to the moment of this utility run. **ACentral** can be run on a regular basis to clean up Apex Central list of indicators by removing hashes of detected files.
+If the amount of indicators to put is not very big, then all of these indicators can be put into the Apex Central only **ACentral** can be used

-To use this tool effectivly, it is recommended to buy subsrciption to Virus Total service as this removes limitations of free tire Public API.
+To use this tool effectively, it is recommended to buy a subscription to Virus Total service as this removes limitations of free tire Public API.

 ## ACentral
 Filter indicators in Apex Central using Virus Total.